fosmjo/prometheus-grafana-base/README.md

 # prometheus-grafana-base
-Basic config for prometheus and grafana.
+Basic docker compose config for prometheus and grafana.